apla/commop/README.md

 // command help will be displayed automatically if you prefixed command with help keyword launcher.start (["help", "cmd"], null, function (cmd, data) {
 	if ("usage" in cmd) {
-		// you can return false to skip usage output return false;
 	}
 });